 It must be so difficult for GPs to keep track of how medication reacts with other medication on an individual basis.
 If there's some database that shows all that, then it can only help, can't it?
 Public Participant, Liverpool

 Hopes for AI-enabled treatment go beyond just recommending a medication.
-Some participants hope to see AI play a role in helping people in a more holistic way, by providing to make better lifestyle choices.
+Some participants hope to see AI play a role in helping people in a more holistic way, by providing support to make better lifestyle choices.
 Although they acknowledge that AI is not a substitute for a whole system approach to better health, which would go further than individual responsibility, to include environmental factors, education, incentives and other measures.

 Research: accelerating lab to clinic and tackling complex issues